Crossing the Border

 • T4’s from previous year employees

-• 10 to 15 invoices showing purchases to Canadian vendors
+• All invoices showing purchases to Canadian vendors

 • Tax Return